Spatial Deep Deconvolution U-Net for Traffic Analyses with Distributed Acoustic Sensing: Results

 \section{Results}

-We show the evaluation results of the proposed DAE model for car tracking, resolving closely traveling vehicles, large-vehicle axle counting, and a potential limitation of the approach with our solution.
+We exhibit the evaluation outcomes of our proposed space-domain DAE model across a range of applications, including enhancing the precision of car tracking, improving the resolution for vehicles traveling closely, and providing accurate axle count and wheelbase estimates for large vehicles.
+Additionally, a potential limitation of our approach is discussed, along with a proposed solution to overcome it.